astropy/astropy-healpix/docs/using.rst

 :class:`~astropy.units.Quantity`, :class:`~astropy.coordinates.SkyCoord`, and so
 on.

-The following method can be used to convert HEALPix indices to :class:`~astropy.coordinates.Longitude` and :class:`~astropy.coordinates.Latitude` objects:
+The :meth:`~healpix.HEALPix.healpix_to_lonlat` method can be used to convert HEALPix indices to :class:`~astropy.coordinates.Longitude` and :class:`~astropy.coordinates.Latitude` objects: